 PoliceTech2018 will bring together government officials, senior officers, technology manufacturers, crime & justice commissions, national security & intelligence agencies, trade associations, prominent academics & industry experts and will have a theme and focus on ‘Deploying next generation police mobility’.

-The event will showcase the latest capabilities that are being trailed and developed to enable our police forces to become more effective and efficient in the face of increasingly sophisticated and organised crime.
+The event will showcase the latest capabilities that are being trialed and developed to enable our police forces to become more effective and efficient in the face of increasingly sophisticated and organised crime.
 The forum will examine emerging technologies, information security, capability development, artificial intelligence, communications systems, tactical surveillance, biometrics, cybercrime, Big Data, counter-terrorism and strategic innovations in law enforcement readiness.

 Dr Tobias Feakin